 Training people to lock devices when leaving a desk unattended might lead to fewer people downloading unauthorised software.

 Training people to install security updates promptly might lead to fewer cases of social oversharing further down the line.

 After choosing to behave in a secure manner in a simple way, people are much more likely to identify as security-conscious.
 And security-conscious people go out of their way to maintain their identity.
 Not doing so would be inconsistent; something people prefer to avoid.

 When the focus of awareness campaigns becomes changing behavior – as opposed to improving knowledge – our desire for consistency automatically becomes an asset.
 The human desire for consistency could easily help people become more cyber secure.

 However it’s worth noting, the effect works both ways: after repeatedly failing to lock an unattended device, people might start to believe cyber security is unimportant.
 In turn, they’re more likely to engage in risky behaviors further down the line.

 At present, given people are typically indifferent, apathetic and skeptical about cyber security, our desire for consistency is probably working against us.

-By focusing on changing people’s behaviour (which we’re happy to report CybSafe demonstrably does) – as opposed to just improving knowledge – we may be able to keep people consistently safe.
+By focusing on changing people’s behavior (which we’re happy to report CybSafe demonstrably does) – as opposed to just improving knowledge – we may be able to keep people consistently safe.